Easy Bible Quiz about Bible Trivia and Bible Facts.

 a.
 Jesus ascended into heaven.

 b.
-Eyes of fire appeared above the disciples.
+Eyes of fire appeared all around the disciples.

 c.
 120 followers of Jesus were filled with the Holy Spirit.

-c.
-The Holy Spirit filled 120 of Jesus' followers, who are referred to as disciples.
+At Pentecost the Holy Spirit filled 120 of Jesus' disciples.

 They began to speak in foreign tongues.